 There’s a saying: Love many.
 Trust few.
 Always row your own canoe.
 Here lies the oversharing lesson.
 It’s cool to stand alone sometimes.
 In fact, that’s better than trusting someone not worthy of your secret.
 Go ahead and share your love.
 But keep those secrets safe, baby.
 That’s how you love and also protect your heart.

 Salon time feels amazing.
 Haircuts are comfort.
 Fingers smooth trails through my hair.
 Massages warm the mind.
 Water cascades my scalp in a delicious rinse.
 It’s intimate.
 The stylist brings me a drink.
 Officially soothed, I unclench.
 A hairdresser runs hands through my tresses so softly.
 I sigh.

 Combing and cutting begins; as does my storied overshare.
 How did I learn to shop oversharing?
 Thankfully, it’s not a Song of Ice and Fire, or an epic tale of any kind.
 I can keep it short enough.
 That’s necessary.
-As you can see from the above Insta post, my cuts aren’t complicated.
-I like my hair long.
+As you can see from my profile pic, my cuts aren’t complicated.
+I like my hair simple.
 Same as I like my stories short.
-It’s all simpler that way.
-So, why don’t I keep my life simple and shut up?
+Life’s easier that way.
+So, why don’t I keep my life simple and also shut up?

 Stop Oversharing – Stylists Gossip

 I gained this lesson at the salon because of gossip.
 That’s right, I got burned, baby.
 My own flapping yap did it to me.
 I can’t blame a “hair artist” for sharing my stories.
 They’re fantastic stories!
 I didn’t make anyone sign a non-disclosure agreement.
 In fact, I’ve never asked a stylist to keep a story secret.
 I cared only about my tawdry tales.
 I’ve always been this way.